 The gastrointestinal tract is populated with trillions of bacteria, fungi, viruses and other single-celled microbes that are collectively known as the intestinal microbiota.
 The microbiota helps break down some components of food, such as fiber, which would otherwise not be used.

 Bacteria in the large intestine ferment some dietary fibers, such as tomato pomace, dried beet pulp and dried chicory root, to produce short-chain fatty acids (SCFAs) that can be used by intestinal cells for energy.
-SCFAs can also modify intestinal movements and the passage of food through the digestive system.
-Dietary fiber also encourages the growth of beneficial bacteria in the colon and regulates the pH of the colon.
+SCFAs can modify intestinal movements and the passage of food through the digestive system.
+Dietary fiber also encourages the growth of beneficial bacteria in the colon and affects the pH of the colon.

-Fiber and Flatulence
+Dog Food and Fiber and Flatulence

-OK, so this is probably not a bonus benefit of fiber but it’s still worth mentioning.
+OK, so this is probably not a bonus benefit of fiber, but it’s still worth mentioning.
 While some products of fermentation are used as nutrients, the process can also be responsible for some stinky situations.
 When bacteria in the large intestine ferment fiber and complex carbohydrates from food, they produce gases.
 Some gas production is normal and nothing to worry about.

-Food-related cases of excessive gas tend to be caused by high-fiber pet foods or diets that are poorly digested by dogs or cats.
+Food-related cases of excessive gas tend to be caused by high-fiber dog foods or diets that are poorly digested by dogs or cats.
 Food that is lower in digestibility allows more nutrients to enter the large intestine, where bacteria and other microorganisms use the nutrients for food, making large amounts of gas as a byproduct.
-Many pet foods are designed to be highly digestible and feeding a high-quality diet can help decrease pet flatulence.
+Many pet foods are designed to be highly digestible, and feeding a high-quality diet can help decrease pet flatulence.

 Stool Quality